7 plus (7+) Exam – Dulwich College Junior School – What you need to know

 There is also a Parents’ Evening for registered candidates joining the school in September.
 This provides a great opportunity to listen to and meet key members of staff including the Head of the Junior School, the Master of the College and a Year 13 student who’s been through the Junior School.
 Additional staff – including the Learning Support Co-ordinator – will also be on hand to answer questions.

-Assessment: the Dulwich College Junior seven plus exam includes papers in English, maths and non-verbal reasoning.
+Assessment: The Dulwich College Junior 7+ exam includes papers in English, maths and non-verbal reasoning.
 Exams will take place in January.
 Successful candidates will be invited back in mid-January for a morning of group activities as well as a short individual interview.

-Candidates are asked to sit assessments in mathematics, English (writing and reading comprehension) and non-verbal reasoning.
+Candidates are asked to sit assessments in mathematics, English (writing and reading comprehension) and Reasoning (Verbal and Non-Verbal).
 The vast majority of boys who are successful will be working at National Curriculum Level 3, which is above the national average for their age.

 7 plus English practice papers, ideal for Dulwich College Junior School 7+ exam preparation: